Financial support available

 If you think the assessed charge is too much, you can ask for a review.
 You can ask at the time of your assessment or when you get the letter telling you about your charges.

-When the council review the financial assessment they will check that the assessment has been done fairly and correctly.
+When the council reviews the financial assessment they will check that the assessment has been done fairly and correctly.
 You will get a letter telling you the result of the review.

 You can ask for a review of your financial assessment at any time if you feel your circumstances have changed or you cannot afford to pay the charge.
 The council will also review your charges when state benefits change, usually in April each year.